Pancreatic Islet Cell Tumor

 Offers Telehealth

-Shishir Maithel is a Surgical Oncologist in Chicago, Illinois.
-Dr. Maithel has been practicing medicine for over 26 years and is rated as an Elite provider by MediFind in the treatment of Pancreatic Islet Cell Tumor.
-His top areas of expertise are Cholangiocarcinoma (Bile Duct Cancer), Gallbladder Cancer, Pancreatic Islet Cell Tumor, Pancreaticoduodenectomy, and Hepatectomy.
+Shishir Maithel is a Surgical Oncologist practicing medicine in Chicago, Illinois.
+He has been practicing medicine for over 26 years.
+Dr. Maithel is rated as an Elite provider by MediFind in the treatment of Pancreatic Islet Cell Tumor.
+He is also highly rated in 29 other conditions, according to our data.
+His clinical expertise encompasses Cholangiocarcinoma (Bile Duct Cancer), Gallbladder Cancer, Pancreatic Islet Cell Tumor, Pancreaticoduodenectomy, and Hepatectomy.
+Dr. Maithel is board certified in American Board Of Surgery - Surgery (Certified).

 Elite in Pancreatic Islet Cell Tumor